spryker/propel-encryption-behavior/README.md

     // If you need to use different passphrases in different queries:

     use Spryker\PropelEncryptionBehavior\Cipher;

     Cipher::resetInstance();
     Cipher::createInstance("mysecretpassphrase_2");

-    ...(read or write data with another passphrase)
+    // ... read or write data with another passphrase
 ```

 Given the table definition above, the string `"Some data that will be encrypted."` is encrypted in memory before being sent to the database.
 When we retrieve `MySecretData` later, the ciphertext is decrypted before being returned.